 Affiliate links are used in this post- thanks for your support!

-Well, for fall crafting with my Silhouette Portrait and vinyl, I had to pare it down to three colors, so I opted for green, pink and dark blue.
+Well, for fall crafting with my Cricut Maker and vinyl, I had to pare it down to three colors, so I opted for green, pink and dark blue.
 I also added in some gold dots to add in some flair, like you see on the pattern.

 In addition to the simplifying the colors, I had to simplify the pattern.
 The flower at the center of all the tobacco leaves is quite unique, so I went more for a lotus flower for a modern/contemporary take on the tobacco leaf pumpkin.